Welcome to your Advanced Diploma of Nutritional Medicine Part Time Career Course

 Upon completion of this course, graduate nutritionists will be equipped to practice autonomously in their own professional clinic or work within an established health care practice.

-The educational material is designed in accordance with the Australian Quality Framework (AQF) standard, and is equivalent to AQF level 6 Advanced Diploma level course material.
+The educational material is designed in accordance with the UK Regulated Qualifications Framework (RQF) Level 5, and the Australian Quality Framework (AQF) Level 6, specifically at Advanced Diploma level.
 Once you have completed your Advanced Diploma of Nutritional Medicine, you will receive a certificate of completion from Iconic Health Academy.

 Graduates will be eligible to become professional members of the International Institute for Complementary Therapists, which is recognised in: